 First Traffic Light Signals – Fifth Avenue and 34th Street, 1922

 The Beginning of New York City’s Traffic Lights

-This ornate traffic light, was one of seven put up in New York City on the heavily traveled Fifth Avenue in 1922.
+This ornate traffic light at 34th Street, was one of seven put up in New York City on the heavily traveled Fifth Avenue in 1922.

 Fifth Avenue Looking North from The Plaza (59th Street) 1930

 Two way vehicular traffic is probably a shocking thing to see on Fifth Avenue, but in 1930 it was the norm.
 We’re looking north from 59th Street.
 The Sherry-Netherland Hotel is on the right.
 Continue reading →